pfrazee/vitra/docs/implementation.md

     - Set `ack.error` to a string (the message of the error)
     - Empty the `tx` queue of actions
 - Place the vm in "unrestricted mode."
-- Prepend the `ack` entry to the `tx` with a numeric ID which is > all previous ack ids.
+- Prepend the `ack` entry to the `tx` with a path of `.sys/acks/{oplog-pubkey-hex}/{seq}`.
 - Atomically apply the queued actions in `tx` to the index.
 - Iterate the actions in `tx` using offset `i`:
   - If the `tx[i]` key is `.sys/contract/source`:
     - Replace the active VM with the value of `tx[i]`.
   - If the `tx[i]` key is prefixed by `.sys/input/`:
     - If the `tx[i]` action is `put`:
-      - Add the encoded oplog to the active input logs.
+      - Add the encoded oplog to the active oplogs.
     - If the `tx[i]` action is `delete`:
-      - Remove the encoded oplog from the active input logs.
+      - Remove the encoded oplog from the active oplogs.

 ### Transaction flow (participant)